Welch Elementary School holds first Welch Day

 |0

-This work, Welch Elementary School holds first Welch Day [Image 3 of 3], by SSgt Faith Barron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Welch Elementary School holds first Welch Day, by SSgt Faith Barron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT